morepath/morepath/doc/quickstart.rst

 Morepath is a micro-framework, and this makes it small and easy to learn.
 This quickstart guide should help you get started.
-We assume you've already installed Morepath; if not, see the :ref:`installation` section.
+We assume you've already installed Morepath; if not, see the :doc:`installation` section.

 Hello world